2 Samuel 6:1-23. King David moved the Ark of God to Jerusalem.

 The Ark was where God’s presence was.

-Where ever the Ark stayed that area or house hold was blessed because the Ark had the presents of God on it.
+Wherever the Ark stayed, that area or household was blessed, because the Ark had the presence of God on it.

-The Ask of God was made up of two parts:- The Ark of the testimony which is the box made of wood over laid with gold and the Mercy seat which was made of solid beaten gold and had two angels or cherubim who had one set of wings.
-Each Cherub had one wing set in such away that with the other Cherub formed a seat above the the Mercy seat which sits on The Ark of God.
+The Ark of God was made up of two parts:- The Ark of the Testimony, which was the box made of wood overlaid with gold, and the Mercy Seat, which was made of solid beaten gold and had two angels or cherubim who had one set of wings each.
+Each cherub had one wing set which, with the wing set of the opposite cherub, formed a seat above the Mercy Seat which sat on The Ark of God.
 Exodus 37:1-9.

 The Ark Brought to Jerusalem and the Troubles in Mishandling the Ark